Hunting bushbuck in South Africa

 Hunting bushbuck in South Africa is hunting for another of the spiral horn family of African antelope.
 To qualify for the Spiral horn slam in South Africa the hunter must hunt the following spiral horned antelope:

-One aspect to remember when hunting trophy bushbuck in South Africa (whether in Limpopo or Eastern Cape) is that bushbuck are solitary animals only teaming up with females for mating purposes.
+An aspect to remember when hunting trophy bushbuck in South Africa (whether in Limpopo or Eastern Cape) is that bushbuck are solitary animals.
+Males only teaming up with females for mating purposes.
 Females with dependent offspring may team up with another female and her dependent offspring for limited periods of time.

 Limpopo bushbuck are secretive animals that will lay down in case of danger.
 A short bark, not unlike that of a small dog serves as a warning call alerting other bushbuck of any danger in the vicinity.

 Hunting bushbuck can happen suddenly so be at the ready at all times.
-Both the Limpopo bushbuck and Cape bushbuck are native to South Africa and occur from the far northern parts of the country right down to the Eastern Cape.
+Both the Limpopo bushbuck and Cape bushbuck are native to South Africa.
+They occur from the far northern parts of the country right down to the Eastern Cape.

-Bushbuck are known to be extremely dangerous when wounded.
-Bushbuck are not the largest antelopes alive, with a large male (male bushbuck are called rams) weighing in at between 110 and 125 pounds.
+Bushbuck are known to be dangerous when wounded.
+They are not the largest antelopes alive, with a large male (male bushbuck are called rams) weighing in at between 110 and 125 pounds.
 However, what they lack in weight they make up for in tenacity and aggression when threatened.

 Mature males have a dark brown furry coat with white spots on the flanks and white socks.
 A white chevron between the eyes are indicative of the relationship between bushbuck, kudu and nyala.
 Female bushbuck (ewes) are slight bodied and sport a lighter brown color to the rams.